 Apply for tax deductions and credits

-This is where an experienced tax pro can come in handy.
-They could point you to tax deductions you’re eligible for, which reduce your taxable income.
+This is where an experienced tax pro can be a valuable resource.
+They could point you to tax deductions you’re eligible for that could reduce your taxable income.
 Tax credits, on the other hand, directly reduce your tax bill.
 Both of these are good for your wallet; seize whatever you’re entitled to.

 Check out your local library

 Besides books, movies, and music, some libraries lend tools, cookware, outdoor equipment, games, electronics, and musical instruments.
 You might also have access to printers, scanners, tax forms, museum passes, and more.
-Check your local branch to see what’s free.
+Visit your local branch to discover what’s free.